-The NHS and the Stroke Association advise that if you have had a stroke you should not fly for two weeks.
+The NHS and the Stroke Association advised stroke survivors to not fly for two weeks.

 In more severe cases, patients may have to avoid flying for three months.

 In the case of a ‘mini-stroke’ or Transient Ischaemic Attack (TIA), you may be able to fly after 10 days as long as you have made a full recovery.